ProJobless/BeerBucks/README.md

 #Beer-Bucks v0.1.0
 ###A convenient method for allowing multiple people to pitch-in to throw a party.

-Beer-Bucks also has community features like the ability to add your friends, submit pictures, and have discussions.

-Adding your friends lets you see which parties they pitch in for, and any parties that they start.

-You can pitch in for any party, and by doing so you will get the location to the party.

-Beer-Bucks is a social site for people that love to party.
+Beer-Bucks is a social website for people who like to party.
+At Beer-Bucks you can raise money to fund a party, find and donate to local parties, or make new friends in our community of awesome people.

 ##Installing
 Beer-Bucks is being made using the CodeIgniter framework.
 To get this application up and running you will have to do the following